chtwilfer/CIOAdvisoryTeam/9 Team Structure/README.md

 The structure of a CIO Advisory Team on the Service Provider site can also look like this:

-- Enterprise Solution Architect or Demand Manager (as a Project Manager and Generalist Architect):
+- Enterprise Solution Architect or Demand Manager (as a Project Manager and Generalist Architect)

-- Solution Architect / Cloud Architect:
+- Solution Architect / Cloud Architect

-- Network Architect / Security Architect:
+- Network Architect / Security Architect

-- Data Architect:
+- Data Architect

 - Business Analyst